-Higher grades of tea bags will even contain large whole leaf teas in portioned sachets or pyramids.
+Higher grades of tea bags will even contain large whole leaf teas in portioned sachets or pyramid bags.
 These types of tea bags, usually shaped like a large triangle, practically contain loose leaf tea and may have up to 6 grams of tea per bag, which is double or triple the amount of regular tea bags.
-When you make loose leaf tea using tea infusers, the typical measurements are 1 - 2 teaspoons per 8 ounces of water because larger leaves, herbal, and dried ingredients need more quantity to produce a fuller flavor when compared to the classic rectangular bags.
+When you make loose leaf tea using tea infusers, the typical measurements are 1 - 2 teaspoons per 8 oz cup because larger leaves, herbal, and dried ingredients need more quantity to produce a fuller flavored tea when compared to the classic rectangular bags.

 These bags are also much larger to allow the leaves to unfurl inside the tea bag.
-So don’t worry if it doesn’t look like there is a lot of tea in the sachet or pyramid when it’s dry because once steeped, the leaves will fully expand to fill up your whole tea sachet or pyramid.
-Another benefit of sachets and pyramid tea bags is that they can often be re-steeped at least 1 - 2 times because they contain whole tea leaves, whereas tea bags with crushed leaves do not usually have enough potency to be infused twice.
+So don’t worry if it doesn’t look like there is a lot of tea in the sachet or pyramid bags when it’s dry, because once steeped, the leaves will fully expand to fill up your whole tea sachet or pyramid.
+Another benefit of tea sachets and pyramids is that they can often be re-steeped at least 1 - 2 times because they contain whole tea leaves, whereas tea bags with crushed leaf tea does not usually have enough potency to be infused twice.

 Discover new premium sachet and pyramid tea bags with your own Sips by Box.